hudson155/kairo/kairo-logging/README.md

 ### Example: `slf4j-simple`

-`slf4j-simple` lets you turn on logs with zero configuration.
+Using `slf4j-simple` as the backend lets you turn on logs with zero configuration.
+This is great for simple projects.

 ```kotlin
 // build.gradle.kts